 Time spent in masonic discussions in Lodge (instead of simulated degrees) is good for your Lodge members’ engagement and leads to more interaction and understanding which impacts everyone in the Lodge.

-by W Bro Russell Ward inspired by W Bro Southwark
+by W Bro Russell Ward of The Belmont Albion Lodge No. 45 inspired by W Bro Southwick

 Europe is undergoing tumult from the massive migration of people who are leaving the East and going to the West, sadly for less than Masonic reasons.
 It may take generations for the changes to shake down.
 This is not a new thing: people have moved en masse in the past too.
 We often fail to credit some members of society with their dues.
 Our Craft was formed in an atmosphere of great learning and discoveries about the nature of things.
 This knowledge came about in part by Louis XIV’s incredible alienation of 50,000 French Protestants in October 1685.
 He revoked the 1598 Edict of Nantes at Fontainebleau that had guaranteed the Huguenots freedom from persecution on religious grounds.